AlvaroCori/SIS_INTEL_PRACTICA_6/README.md

 If the domain pass those restrictions, it is assigned if it is not, passed to the next domain and if there is no domain that can be assigned, returns an empty list and the back or backtrack is returned.

+The algorithm can:

+_ Compare hours into 1 - 23.

+_ Compare days into monday - sunday

+_ Compare all the areas of the university , (more than the 3).

 ## Diagram of a simple solution
 ![case_assign](https://github.com/AlvaroCori/SIS_INTEL_PRACTICA_6/blob/main/img/algorithm_case.png)